elm-tooling/elm-language-client-vscode/README.md

 This extension contributes the following settings:

 - `elmLS.trace.server`: Enable/disable trace logging of client and server communication
-- `elmLS.elmPath`: The path to your elm executeable.
+- `elmLS.elmPath`: The path to your elm executable.
-- `elmLS.elmFormatPath`: The path to your elm-format executeable.
+- `elmLS.elmFormatPath`: The path to your elm-format executable.